WRF Innovation Postdoctoral Fellowships in Neuroengineering Application Process

 Participating faculty members will nominate applicants for appointment as WRF Innovation Postdoctoral Fellows in Neuroengineering via the process described below.

-An important goal of the WRF Innovation Postdoctoral Fellows in Neuroengineering program is to bring talented investigators to the University of Washington.
+An important goal of the WRF Innovation Postdoctoral Fellowships in Neuroengineering is to bring talented investigators to the University of Washington.
 Thus, strong preference will be given to applicants who do not already hold a postdoctoral/senior fellow position at the UW at the time of submission.
 The selection process is highly competitive.

 Nominations are accepted annually in January; the currently nomination deadline is listed at the top of this page.
 Occasionally, nominations may be accepted at other times of year; if applicable, any other nomination dates will be noted on this website.